michaelrsweet/lprint/README.md

 LPrint - Label Printer Utility
 ==============================

-LPrint implements label printing for a variety of common label and receipt printers connected via network or USB.
+LPrint implements printing for a variety of common label and receipt printers connected via network or USB.
 Features include:

 - A single executable handles spooling, status, and server functionality.
+- Multiple printers can be managed.
 - Implements an IPP Everywhere print service.
 - Exposes printer-specific options such as print darkness, resolution, and speed.
-- Can print JPEG, PDF, and PNG files (requires MuPDF).
+- Can print "raw", PWG Raster, and PNG files (with libpng).

 Supported Printers